CampingCare/n8n-node/README.md

 1. Add the "Starfish (CampingCare/HotelCare)" node
 2. Select **Resource**: Contact
 3. Select **Operation**: Add Contact
-4. Fill in the required fields:
-   - Last Name (required)
-   - Email (required)
-   - Additional optional fields as needed
+4. Fill in the fields you need (e.g., last name, email, phone).
+The API allows creating an empty contact and adding data as provided.

 ### Example 2: Create a Reservation

 1. Add the "Starfish (CampingCare/HotelCare)" node
 2. Select **Resource**: Create Reservation
-3. Choose operation type:
+3. Choose creation method:
-   - **Using Price Calculation**: Calculate price first, then create
+  - **Using Price Calculation**: First use the Price Calculation resource to get `calculation_id` and `hash`, then create the reservation.
-   - **With Start/End Date**: Automatic price calculation
-   - **Force Reservation**: Use custom pricing data
+  - **Force with Own Data**: Create directly by providing the required pricing and data yourself.

 ### Example 3: Listen for Webhook Events